 CPS is going to talk to people- a lot of them

-CPS has the ability to speak to a number of different persons associated with your family and you should expect them to seek information from you in order to reach out them either in person or on the phone.
-Their questions for these folks will center around what they know in relation to any event or series of events that could have resulted in the neglect or abuse or your child.
+CPS has the ability to speak to several different persons associated with your family, and you should expect them to seek information from you to reach out to them either in person or on the phone.
+Their questions for these folks will center around what they know about any event or series of events that could have resulted in the neglect or abuse of your child.
 These collateral contacts will make up a big part of the CPS case that involves your family.

-You, your spouse or any other person (including a child) that may have something to do with the abuse or neglect of your child will be questioned in all likelihood.
-For instance, if you have any persons living with you that are not related to you or your child CPS will want to speak to these people.
-Roommates, significant others, other children in the home and people like this are what I have in mind.
+You, your spouse, or any other person (including a child) who may have something to do with your child's abuse or neglect will be questioned in all likelihood.
+For instance, if you have any persons living with you that are not related to you or your child, CPS will want to speak to these people.
+Roommates, significant others, other children in the home, and people like this are what I have in mind.

-If you took your child to the doctor as a result of bug bites from an infestation in your home or for a broken bone suffered from an incident with your spouse the doctor will be questioned as well.
-If a teacher discovered the situation and made a report to CPS you will not know about their identity but he or she will be questioned by CPS just the same.
+Suppose you took your child to the doctor due to bug bites from an infestation in your home or for a broken bone suffered from an incident with your spouse.
+The doctor will be questioned, as well.
+If a teacher discovered the situation and made a CPS report, you will not know about their identity, but he or she will be questioned by CPS just the same.

 Do you actually have to talk to CPS?

 This is a fair question to ask.
 Nobody in your day to day life can force you to speak to them if they ask you a question.
-The same rule applies in a CPS investigation.
-If CPS seeks to interview you or come into your home you do not have to grant him or her permission to do so.
-They can attempt to ask you questions until the investigator is blue in the face but you can issue no response.
+The same rule applies to a CPS investigation.
+If CPS seeks to interview you or come into your home, you do not have to grant him or her permission to do so.
+They can attempt to ask you questions until the investigator is blue in the face, but you can issue no response.

-The risk that you run by doing so is that the CPS caseworker may believe that you are hiding something or are not willing to speak because your responses will lead to a finding that you abused or neglected your child.
-There is no fifth amendment protections in a situation like this- you are likely not being accused of a crime.
-On top of that you are in not in a courtroom.
+The risk that you run by doing so is that the CPS caseworker may believe that you are hiding something or are unwilling to speak because your responses will lead to a finding that you abused or neglected your child.
+There are no fifth amendment protections in a situation like this- you are likely not being accused of a crime.
+On top of that, you are not in a courtroom.
 The caseworker is legally able to use your silence against you.

-If you have any questions about what you should or should not say to a CPS case investigator I would recommend that you seek the advice of an experience family law attorney.
-An attorney can provide you with some guidance as far as how to act and what to say to a CPS caseworker.
-Seemingly innocent comments can come back to haunt you later and you would have no way of anticipating this without the assistance of an attorney.
+If you have any questions about what you should or should not say to a CPS case investigator, I would recommend that you seek the advice of an experienced family law attorney.
+An attorney can provide you with some guidance regarding how to act and what to say to a CPS caseworker.
+Seemingly innocent comments can come back to haunt you later, and you would have no way of anticipating this without the assistance of an attorney.

 Consequences of speaking to CPS

-On the other hand, if you do talk to CPS the CPS investigator has to identify herself to you and state their purpose of their coming to your home.
-A report will have been made to CPS and the investigator must state the nature of the allegations being made against you in that report.
-You will then have an opportunity to discuss with the investigator your side of the story as far as those allegations are concerned.
+On the other hand, if you talk to CPS, the CPS investigator has to identify herself to you and state their purpose of coming to your home.
+A report will have been made to CPS, and the investigator must state the nature of the allegations being made against you in that report.
+You will then have an opportunity to discuss your side of the story with the investigator as far as those allegations are concerned.

-Obviously if you admit to abusing or neglecting your child this can and will be used against you as a reason to remove your child from the home.
-If CPS determines that there is an immediate risk of harm to your child (and why wouldn’t they if you tell them that you did abuse or neglect your child) they can remove your child without a court order.
-Keep in mind that if you did something you shouldn’t have in regard to your child telling the truth and being forthcoming with information can allow you to receive assistance that you need to get better and hopefully have your child returned to you.
+Obviously, if you admit to abusing or neglecting your child, this can and will be used against you as a reason to remove your child from home.
+Suppose CPS determines that there is an immediate risk of harm to your child (and why wouldn’t they if you tell them that you did abuse or neglect your child), they can remove your child without a court order.
+Keep in mind that if you did something you shouldn’t have regarding your child, telling the truth and being forthcoming with information can allow you to receive the assistance that you need to get better and hopefully have your child returned to you.
 The bottom line is that you should be completely honest with the CPS caseworker if you are willing to speak to her.

 A CPS Safety Plan

-CPS will want to immediately institute a plan of action that is designed to prevent any further harm to your child.
+CPS will want to immediately institute a plan of action designed to prevent any further harm to your child.
 One way to do so is to work with parents like you on creating a Safety Plan that you and CPS can agree to.
-This plan will outline any steps that both you and CPS will take in order to best ensure the safety of your child.
+This plan will outline any steps that both you and CPS will take to best ensure your child's safety.

-This will typically result in your child being removed from your home for a period of time while you work on the steps agreed to as far as improving the safety of your home.
-If you have relatives in the area that would be able to care for your child during this period it would be a good move to provide those names to CPS at this time.
+This will typically result in your child being removed from your home for a period of time while you work on the steps agreed to as far as improving your home's safety.
+If you have relatives in the area that would care for your child during this period, it would be a good move to provide those names to CPS at this time.
 It does not matter if you are not sure if they would be able to help.
 Provide the names to CPS and let the investigator work that out.

 Can CPS interview your child in connection with an investigation?

-If the CPS investigator wishes to interview your child in your home he must first seek your approval or consent to do so.
-Any adult that your child is staying with at a certain moment in time is able to give consent to the child being interviewed.
+If the CPS investigator wishes to interview your child in your home, he must first seek your approval or consent to do so.
+Any adult that your child is staying with at a certain moment in time can consent to the child being interviewed.
 That means if the CPS worker comes to your home while you are at work, a relative or babysitter for your child can not only give permission for CPS to enter your home but can also give permission for the investigator to speak to your child.

 An adult will usually not be allowed to participate in the interview with your child.
-This is important because CPS will want your child to be able to speak freely and candidly about the situation that is being investigated.
-Your presence in the room could affect the way in which your child answers questions in a pretty dramatic way.
+This is important because CPS will want your child to speak freely and candidly about the situation that is being investigated.
+Your presence in the room could affect how your child answers questions in a pretty dramatic way.